guimedeiros1/shortcourse_introduction_rs/README.md

-# shortcourse_introduction_rs
+# Short Course on introduction to Recommender Systems
-This repository contains software material to be used during the course of Introduction to Recommender Systems
+This repository contains the software material to be used during the course of Introduction to Recommender Systems.